A Guide to Exploring Vineyards from Chilham

 Best times to visit

-Summer (June-August): The village hosts regular events in the square, and walking trails like the Stour Valley Way are at their best.
+Summer (June–August): Village events and festivals take place in the square, while walking routes such as the Stour Valley Way are at their best.

 The vineyards near Chilham